clean-code-craft-tcq-1/test-for-analytics-UtkrshGupta/README.md

 Off-the-shelf PDF converter | No            | Since this item is Off-the-shelf, it is expected that it has already passed all its unit tests
-Counting the breaches       | Yes           | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No            | This is External i
+Counting the breaches       | Yes           | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No            | This is External interface, should be tested using mocks

 ### List the Test Cases